How to plan a family vacation in Fort Myers, Florida

 Fort Myers has a mix of lodging options.
 From hotels to resorts to condos and rental homes, there is something to fit every budget and family size.
 If you’re looking for a family-friendly beach, I recommend staying on Sanibel Island or the south end of Fort Myers Beach.
 For nightlife and plenty of dining options, you may pick Fort Myers Beach.
 Looking for a place to make your boating and fishing dreams come true?
 Check out canal-front homes in Cape Coral, Florida.

 Where to stay in Fort Myers Beach with kids?
-We recently enjoyed 5 nights at the Gullwing Resort on Fort Myers Beach.
+We recently enjoyed five nights at the Gullwing Resort on Fort Myers Beach.
 This tall condo-style resort is on a quiet part of an expansive beach.
 Island view rooms offer obstructed views of the beach and the island and full-sized kitchens and the 2 & 3-bedroom condos, making Gullwing Beach Resort Perfect for families.

 We used our Chase Sapphire points to book the Gullwing Beach Resort – learn more about using credit card points for travel HERE.